The TEACCH Autism Programme

-3. It suits their learning style.
+2. It suits visual learning style

-6. It promotes flexible thinking
+3. It promotes flexible thinking and can support independence

 Educational Principles of Structured Visual Teaching Approaches

-• Students are best helped with their parents/carers as co-educators alongside professionals,
+• Students are best helped with their parents/carers as co-educators alongside professionals

-• Students should be as independent as possible,
+• Students should be as independent as possible

-• Teaching skills should start with assessment and the process should be ongoing as programmes develop,
+• Teaching skills should start with assessment and the process should be ongoing as programmes develop

-• Intervention should be individualized and
+• Supports should be individualized and

-Aims of Structured Visual Teaching Strategies are
+Aims of Structured Visual Teaching are

 • To build understanding